artiev/myog-backpack-guide/README.md

 - What features I consider when designing a pack.
 - Choice of lighter fabrics and which materials I prefer.
 - Different building methods and different designs I came up with.
-- Complete documentation of a finished packs from design to execution.
+- Complete documentation of a finished pack from design to execution.
 - Where I find inspiration.
 - How I work on these packs (workspace, tools, etc...)

 If you are not familiar with any of this, then have a look inside.
-If you are, and you are interested in looking at how I make my backpacks from the sketches and designs to execution and example photos, read on!
+If you are, and you are interested in looking at how I make my backpacks from the research, sketches and designs to execution and example photos, then read on!

 Feel free to read, share, love, hate, but most of all, comment, review, raise questions and concerns so I can make it better.